-SENATE MAJORITY LEADER SENATE DISTRICT 33
+SENATE MAJORITY WHIP SENATE DISTRICT 33

 Senator Joyce Elliott is serving her first term in the Arkansas Senate.
-She is the Senate Majority Leader for the 87th General Assembly.
+She is the Senate Majority Whip for the 88th General Assembly.
 Elected in November 2008, she currently represents District 33 in Little Rock.
+During the 88th Legislative Session, she serves as vice chair of Joint Retirement and Social Security.
+Additionally she holds membership on the following committees: Joint Budget Committee, Arkansas Legislative Council, Senate Education, Insurance and Commerce and Senate Rules, Resolutions and Memorials.

-During the 87th General Assembly, she serves on several legislative committees and subcommittees including Senate Education; Senate City, County and Local Affairs; Arkansas Legislative Council; Legislative Joint Auditing; and the Joint Adequacy Evaluation Oversight Subcommittee.
+During the 87th General Assembly, she served on several legislative committees and subcommittees including: Senate Education; Senate City, County and Local Affairs; Arkansas Legislative Council; Legislative Joint Auditing; and the Joint Adequacy Evaluation Oversight Subcommittee.

 Regionally and nationally, Senator Elliott works with legislators as a member of the National Conference of State Legislatures (NCSL) and the Southern Legislative Conference (SLC).
-She is on the Executive Committee and the Education Committee of NCSL.
-She is also on the Education Committee for SLC and Governor Beebe's appointee to the Southern Regional Education Board (SREB).
+With NCSL, she sits on its Executive Committee, the Task Force on Immigration & the States, the Task Force on International Relations and the Education Committee.
+She also sits on the Education Committee for SLC and serves as Governor Beebe's appointee to the Southern Regional Education Board (SREB).

 Elliott was elected to the Arkansas House of Representatives in November 2000.
 In December 2006, she finished her final term in the House due to term limits.
 As State Representative, she served on House Judiciary; Aging, Youth, and Families; Education, where she chaired the Subcommittee on Higher Education; State Agencies; and Budget.
-In her final term, she was chairman of the House Education Committee and served on House Insurance and Commerce, Joint Budget, Joint Energy, and the Personnel Committee.
+In her final term, she was chair of the House Education Committee and served on House Insurance and Commerce, Joint Budget, Joint Energy, and the Personnel Committee.